-2.3.2 The above does not apply to those undertaking voluntary roles, due to a change in legislation (January 2024) which removed the statutory requirement for obtaining a full employment history in respect of volunteer workers.
+- 2.3.2 Clause 2.3.1 does not apply to those undertaking voluntary roles, due to a change in legislation (January 2024) which removed the statutory requirement for obtaining a full employment history in respect of volunteer workers.
 However, employers can still request a full employment history from volunteers should they deem it appropriate to.

-2.3.3 For new appointments from outside of the NHS, employers should seek the necessary references to validate a period of three consecutive years of employment and/or training immediately prior to the application being made.
+See the supporting guidance for further detail.
+The legislation amendment does not apply to reference checks and so references should still be sought, as outlined in this standard. - 2.3.3 For new appointments from outside of the NHS, employers should seek the necessary references to validate a period of three consecutive years of employment and/or training immediately prior to the application being made.
 The number and type of references obtained for each applicant may vary, depending on whether the individual has held employment or has studied for a consecutive period of three years and/or how many episodes of employment or training they may have had during this time.
 See section 3 for more information on the other types of references that may be required under specific circumstances.
-Please note there are different validation requirements for board member appointments, see section 2.7.

-2.3.4 References should aim to provide details of:

-- where the individual has been employed/volunteered, or has studied - the dates of employment/volunteering, or duration of study - the position held or, course undertaken - any recent or ongoing disciplinary action or referrals - the reasons for leaving employment, training or study (where this is known).
+Please note there are different validation requirements for board member appointments, see section 2.7. - 2.3.4 References should aim to provide details of: - where the individual has been employed/volunteered, or has studied - the dates of employment/volunteering, or duration of study - the position held or, course undertaken - any recent or ongoing disciplinary action or referrals

-2.3.5 Additional guidance is provided in section 2.8, if, for any reason, it is not possible to validate a consecutive period of three years employment and/or training.

-2.3.6 For board member appointments, NHS England has issued a standard reference template that employers are required to use.
+- the reasons for leaving employment, training or study (where this is known). - 2.3.5 Additional guidance is provided in section 2.8, if, for any reason, it is not possible to validate a consecutive period of three years employment and/or training. - 2.3.6 For board member appointments, NHS England has issued a standard reference template that employers are required to use.
 Additional guidance is provided in section 2.7 on senior appointments.